michaelchadwick/ybixo-book/src/README.md

 ## Audience

 The book is suitable for readers with or without programming experience.
-As such, many fundamental programming concepts are explained alongside their implementation in Oxiby.
+As such, many fundamental programming concepts are explained alongside their implementation in Ybixo.

 ## Caveats

-Oxiby is an experimental language and is not intended for use in production projects.
+Ybixo is an experimental language and is not intended for use in production projects.

 Although it compiles to Ruby, it is not intended to be interoperable with existing Ruby programs.

 The language is in early development and many features are not yet implemented.
 As such, some of the behavior described in this book is aspirational.
 The plan is to implement the language as described in the book, so anything described here will be supported eventually.
-That said, all syntactically valid Oxiby source code should compile into equivalent Ruby, but the compiler will allow programs that shouldn't pass type checking, and Oxiby code can "escape" into Ruby not exposed by Oxiby.
+That said, all syntactically valid Ybixo source code should compile into equivalent Ruby, but the compiler will allow programs that shouldn't pass type checking, and Ybixo code can "escape" into Ruby not exposed by Ybixo.

 All the example programs shown in the book will compile and produce the expected behavior when run, with certain exceptions as noted.